Skip to content

 3. Laguna de Oviedo

-Distance from Cruise Port: approximately 25 km to El Cajuil visitor center (40-50 minutes)
+Distance from Cruise Port: around 25 km to El Cajuil visitor center (40-50 minutes)

-This 27-square-kilometer saltwater lagoon, three times saltier than the sea, hosts the Dominican Republic’s largest flamingo colony along with 150+ bird species, American crocodiles, and the critically endangered Ricord’s iguana.
+This 27-square-kilometer saltwater lagoon, three times saltier than the sea, hosts the Dominican Republic’s largest flamingo colony along with close to 150 bird species, American crocodiles, rhinoceros iguanas, and the endangered Ricord’s iguana.

-Boat tours lasting 2-3 hours depart from El Cajuil visitor center and cost $50-100.
-The highlight for many visitors is “Cayo de las Iguanas” (Iguana Island), where you can observe Ricord’s iguanas in one of their last remaining habitats.
-Peak flamingo viewing runs May through August, though birds are present year-round.
+Boat tours lasting 2-3 hours depart from the El Cajuil visitor center and cost $50-100.
+The highlight for many visitors is “Cayo de las Iguanas” (Iguana Island), where you can observe both rhinoceros iguanas and Ricord’s iguanas in one of their last remaining habitats.
+Peak flamingo viewing runs November through March, when migratory birds arrive in the greatest numbers, though some birds are present year-round.

-Go early morning when wildlife is most active and heat is manageable.
+Go early morning when wildlife is most active, and the heat is manageable.
 The lagoon tour includes a unique mud bath experience in the mineral-rich shallows.

 Check out this highly rated Laguna de Oviedo Tour or discover more with this Explore Laguna de Oviedo Tour.